Looking for more in Reading and Stories?

 Sensory Stories Fund grant

 Our Sensory Stories Fund provides a £500 grant for schools and groups working with children and young people with additional support needs to promote a love of stories in their setting.
-Applications are currently closed.
+Applications will open in September 2024.

 To help children on their reading journey, Scottish Book Trust was delighted to gift Getting Ready to every child aged 5-12 in a special school or special needs setting in Scotland in 2021.